-The bell of Bell Mills was the Liberty Bell, the original slot machines being the Liberty Bel.
-I think back on the Liberty Bell that Lynch has previously used in connection with the Phillie FBI offices, specifically the scene in which Cooper doubles when Jeffries shows us.
+The bell of Bell Mills was the Liberty Bell, the original slot machines being the Liberty Bell.
+I think back on the Liberty Bell that Lynch has previously used in connection with the Phillie FBI offices, specifically the scene in which Cooper doubles when Jeffries shows up after an absence of two years.
 Indeed, when does the FBI come into play in part three but immediately after Cooper-Dougie's playing slots at the casino.

 (1) About 1:39.
 An establishing shot of Vegas (2) followed by one of the Silver Mustang Casino at night.
 The upper floors are colored with green lights that transition to purple with the lower floors, and in the middle the gold sign of the upturned horseshoe enclosing an M. We should perhaps consider how "chrome" and green seems to be connected with the transition of the immaterial into the material world in the Lynch/Frost universe (see part two and the discussion of this under the Chromatics) and that Jacoby's purple world (his red and blue glasses) is believed by him to be a more true apprehension of the world with the balancing of the logical and intuitive (see again part two and the discussion on Jacoby's glasses).

 It seems, at least in Vegas, it is still Monday.
 We hear alarms blaring.

 (3) Cut to a security guard, Warrick the pit boss (David Dastmalchian), and Burns (Brett Gelman), the supervisor, standing together, looking on in stunned amazement.
 Then a number of shots of the one-armed-bandits, (4) the first one a flip-reversal of coins spilling out of a machine, so that we see 3 in reverse and BLANKBLANKBLANK in reverse.